ubuntu/ubuntu-project-docs/docs/reference/exception-NVidiaUpdates.rst

 automatically upgraded to the latest version.
 They will only have updates for minor releases of a driver.

-For example version 100.1 is in the LTS.
-Version 100.2 is uploaded to the LTS, users will be upgraded.
-Version 110.1 is uploaded to the LTS, a transitional package is created to upgrade the user to the latest version of the branch.
+For example if version 100.1 is in the LTS.

+-  Version 100.2 is uploaded to the LTS, users will be upgraded.
+-  Version 110.1 is uploaded to the LTS, a transitional package is created to upgrade the user to the latest version of the branch.
    Although we won’t upgrade a long lived branch to a short lived one.
-On the other hand we might upgrade users from a short lived branch to a long lived branch.
+   However we might upgrade users from a short lived branch to a long lived branch.

 If several versions of the driver support the GPU, ubuntu-driver will expose them all.